-The ultimate goal of any event is that everyone who attended feel afterwards that it was really worth going, and they are genuinely pleased that they trusted the organisers with some of their precious time.
+The ultimate goal of any event is that everyone who attended feel afterward that it was really worth going, and they are genuinely pleased that they trusted the organisers with some of their precious time.

 A great way to improve the chances of making this true is to have well-planned community building and integration so that even if some of your speakers or talks are less than perfect, at least people feel: “I was welcome.
 I met cool new people, I had fun, it was well organised”.

-I’ve seen a lot good, average and atrocious management at events I’ve either attended or helped host over the years.
-Interestingly sometimes despite very large budgets the user experience is dire, and at low budget events people feel great.
+I’ve seen a lot of good, average, and atrocious management at events I’ve either attended or helped host over the years.
+Interestingly sometimes despite very large budgets, the user experience is dire, and at low budget events, people feel great.
 TEDx events are run by volunteers on low budgets with great support from TED.
-Net Promoter Scores of 60-80 are common, due to not only great talks but focus on audience experience.
+Net Promoter Scores of 60-80 are common, due to not only great talks but focus on the audience experience.
 Companies are thrilled with an NPS of 50.